Intuit (NASDAQ:INTU) Updates Q3 2025 Earnings Guidance

-Several research firms have commented on INTU.
-Piper Sandler reissued an “overweight” rating and set a $765.00 price target on shares of Intuit in a research report on Friday, January 10th.
-BNP Paribas cut shares of Intuit from a “neutral” rating to an “underperform” rating and set a $530.00 target price for the company. in a research report on Wednesday, January 15th.
-JPMorgan Chase & Co. lifted their price target on shares of Intuit from $600.00 to $640.00 and gave the stock a “neutral” rating in a report on Friday, November 22nd.
-Barclays reduced their price target on Intuit from $800.00 to $775.00 and set an “overweight” rating on the stock in a research report on Friday, November 22nd.
-Finally, Stifel Nicolaus lowered their price objective on Intuit from $795.00 to $725.00 and set a “buy” rating for the company in a research report on Friday, November 22nd.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and thirteen have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $726.71.
+INTU has been the subject of several research reports.
+StockNews.com raised shares of Intuit from a “hold” rating to a “buy” rating in a research note on Thursday, January 23rd.
+Royal Bank of Canada reaffirmed an “outperform” rating and issued a $760.00 target price on shares of Intuit in a research report on Friday, November 22nd.
+JPMorgan Chase & Co. boosted their price target on shares of Intuit from $600.00 to $640.00 and gave the stock a “neutral” rating in a research report on Friday, November 22nd.
+BMO Capital Markets decreased their price objective on Intuit from $760.00 to $714.00 and set an “outperform” rating for the company in a report on Wednesday.
+Finally, Piper Sandler reiterated an “overweight” rating and set a $785.00 target price (up previously from $765.00) on shares of Intuit in a report on Wednesday.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and fourteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $725.18.

 Intuit Stock Performance